openmobilityfoundation/curb-data-specification/curbs/README.md

 for instance, implies that the Curb Zone does allow loading at the time in question, while a `no parking` rule would not.

-- `parking` (implies that loading and stopping are also permitted)
+- `parking` - implies that loading and stopping are also permitted
 - `no parking`
-- `loading` (of goods; implies that stopping is also permitted)
+- `loading` - of goods; implies that stopping is also permitted
-- `no loading` (implies that parking is also prohibited)
+- `no loading` - implies that parking is also prohibited
-- `stopping`  (stopping briefly to pick up or drop off passengers)
+- `stopping` - stopping briefly to pick up or drop off passengers
-- `no stopping` (stopping, loading, and parking are all prohibited)
+- `no stopping` - stopping, loading, and parking are all prohibited
-- `travel`: represents curbside lanes intended for moving vehicles, like bus lanes, bike lanes, and rush-hour-only travel lanes; implies that parking, loading, and stopping are prohibited).
+- `travel` - represents curbside lanes intended for moving vehicles, like bus lanes, bike lanes, and rush-hour-only travel lanes; implies that parking, loading, and stopping are prohibited.

 [Top][toc]